-Our advocacy work focuses on educating and mobilizing members of Congress and the Administration in a nonpartisan way to achieve our mission of discovering new treatments and a cure for ALS, and serving, advocating for and empowering people living with ALS to live their lives to the fullest.
+Our advocacy work focuses on educating and mobilizing members of Congress, the Administration, and state elected leaders in a nonpartisan way to achieve our mission of discovering new treatments and a cure for ALS, and serving, advocating for, and empowering people living with ALS to live their lives to the fullest.

-The ALS Association is aggressively advocating for legislative priorities that will help to:
+The Greater New York Chapter advocates for legislative priorities that will help to:

 Find New Treatments and Cures